-Trigger Level knob.
+Level Knob.
 Use to control the Trigger Level.

-Set to 50% button.
-Use the Set to 50% button to quickly stabilize a waveform.
+Set To 50% Button.
+Use the Set To 50% button to quickly stabilize a waveform.
 The oscilloscope automatically sets the Trigger Level to be about halfway between the minimum and maximum voltage levels.
-This is useful when you connect a signal to the Ext Trig BNC and set the trigger source to Ext, Ext/5, or Ext/10.
+This is useful when you connect a signal to the Ext Trig BNC and set the trigger source to Ext, or Ext/5.

 Force Trig Button.
-Use the Force Trig button to complete the current waveform acquisition whether or not the oscilloscope detects a trigger.
-This is useful for Single acquisitions and Normal trigger mode.
+Use the Force Trig button to complete the waveform acquisition whether or not the oscilloscope detects a trigger.
+This is useful for single sequence acquisitions and Normal trigger mode.
 (In Auto trigger mode, the oscilloscope automatically forces triggers periodically if it does not detect a trigger.)

-Trig View button.
-Use the Trig View mode to display the conditioned trigger signal on the oscilloscope.
+Trig View Button.
+Use the Trigger View mode to display the conditioned trigger signal on the oscilloscope.
 You can use this mode to see the following types of information:

+- Effects of the Trigger Coupling option

+- AC Line trigger source (Edge Trigger only)

-- Effects of the Trigger Coupling option - Signal connected to the Ext Trig BNC
+- Signal connected to the Ext Trig BNC